dbcook/openrocket-database/README.md

 * New manufacturer files added: Top Flight, Madcow, MPC, generic chutes/streamers

 ## State of the Project

-Although a lot of work has gone into this project over the last 4+ years, I would still characterize it as incomplete.
+As of early 2021, after 5+ years of development, I feel this project is mostly complete and the effort is at the point of diminishing returns.
+All of the major, historic rocketry vendors that provided usable information have been covered in considerable detail.
+This encompasses Estes, Quest, MPC, and Semroc (which includes most Centuri parts) on the low power side, plus LOC and Madcow on the high power side.
+Indexing of new Estes parts is no longer possible, and corrections to the Semroc parts are also now impossible since the legacy Semroc web server has crashed irrecoverably.

 The information about how OpenRocket databases work has been through several iterations including code dives and is pretty accurate, but it's somewhat Mac centric because that's what I use most.

-### Near Term Plan

-* Finish up new Semroc file
-  * Adjust Semroc nose cone shoulder lengths to match drawings on legacy site (ones I did early)
-* Add Bluetube / Always Ready Rocketry centering rings
-* Add Always Ready Rocketry nose cones (if data exists or can determine sourcing)
+### Possible Updates

+* Build a separate Centuri file (but compatible tubes and nose cones are in the Semroc file)
-* Review / upgrade FlisKits, GLR, BMS, PML stock files
+* Review / upgrade BMS, PML, and GLR stock files
+* Add historic FSI and CMR parts, though they are no longer available anywhere

 ### Database Files Status